nautechsystems/nautilus_trader/docs/developer_guide/rust.md

 To maintain the high standards of correctness the project strives for, it is necessary to specify a reasonable policy to adhere to when implementing `unsafe` functionality.
-- If a function is `unsafe` to call, there _must_ be a `Safety` section in the documentation explaining why the function is `unsafe` and covering the invariants that the function expects the callers to uphold and how to meet their obligations in the contract.
+- If a function is `unsafe` to call, there _must_ be a `Safety` section in the documentation explaining why the function is `unsafe` and covering the invariants that the function expects the callers to uphold, and how to meet their obligations in the contract.
 - All `unsafe` code blocks must be completely covered by unit tests within the same source file.

 ## Resources